AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 ## Why train with an unsound surrogate?

 April's numbers show the central optimization problem.
-Her exact worst-case loss is $0.589$, while the IBP training signal is $0.832$.
+The exact worst-case loss is $0.589$, while the IBP training signal is $0.832$.
 The extra loss comes from artificial behaviors admitted by the relaxation.
 During training, the optimizer reacts to those artificial behaviors as well as the real network.